hassansharifcheema/sql_exploratory-data-analysis-project/README.md

 ## How to Use This Repository

-1. Ensure you have access to a SQL Server instance (or Azure SQL Database) with a `gold` schema containing `dim_customers`, `dim_products`, and `fact_sales`.
+1. Load the source data in `datasets/` into a SQL Server instance (or Azure SQL Database) under a `gold` schema, producing `dim_customers`, `dim_products`, and `fact_sales`.
-2. Run `exploratory_data_analysis.sql` first to validate the schema and get familiar with the data.
+2. Run `scripts/exploratory_data_analysis.sql` first to validate the schema and get familiar with the data.
-3. Run the analysis scripts in the order listed under [Analytical Modules](#analytical-modules) to reproduce each stage of the analysis.
+3. Run the remaining scripts in `scripts/` in the order listed under [Analytical Modules](#analytical-modules) to reproduce each stage of the analysis.
-4. Execute `customer_report.sql` to create the `gold.customer_report` view.
+4. Execute `scripts/customer_report.sql` to create the `gold.customer_report` view.
 5. Connect a BI tool (Power BI, Tableau, Metabase) directly to the view for dashboarding, or query it directly for ad hoc analysis.
+6. Refer to `documents/` for any supporting data dictionary or methodology notes.

 ---